Meet The Team

 Matt has held a number of board positions including the YMCA of Australia, YMCA of South Australia and is currently a member of the NSW Advisory Board for the Jodi Lee Foundation and a member of the Sydney Swans Bloodliner coterie group.

 Matt’s passion and leadership extends into other important areas of LGBTI inclusion in sport and in health + wellbeing settings.
 His other interests include aviation, marathon running and being an awesome uncle.

 Program Manager, Melbourne

-Ishwar Singh started his professional career as a lawyer at an international law firm, Allens.
-He has acted for some of the world’s leading companies and has a unique insight into the business operations of some of Australia’s leading employers across a variety of industries and sectors.
-He has also helped to defend and advance the rights of a number of disadvantaged groups, including homeless and indigenous communities.
+Ishwar Singh started his professional career as a lawyer at international law firm, Allens.
+He has acted for some of the world’s largest and most complex organisations in a number of high-profile commercial disputes, including Samsung Electronics, the Government Investment Corporation of Singapore, Rio Tinto, Wesfarmers and Coles.
+He has a unique insight into the business operations of some of Australia’s leading employers across a variety of industries and sectors.

-Before joining Pride in Diversity, Ishwar played a lead role in Allens’ LGBTI network (ALLin).
-He created a strategic plan for the network, was heavily involved in client engagement and the firm’s very public support for marriage equality as well as compiling the firm’s first ever submission to receive a ranking on the Australian Workplace Equality Index (the AWEI).
-These efforts culminated in Allens being recognised as the highest ranking law firm for LGBTI inclusion on the AWEI in 2015.
+Before joining Pride in Diversity, Ishwar led Allens’ LGBTI employee network, ALLin.
+He created a strategic plan for the network and was heavily involved in client engagement initiatives and Allens becoming the first major law firm to publicly support marriage equality in Australia.
+He also compiled Allens’ first ever submission to receive a ranking on the Australian Workplace Equality Index, positioning the firm as the highest ranking law firm for LGBTI inclusion in 2015.